kehantan/labbook/docs/protein/expression.rst

 #.
 Shake.
 2 hrs, 37 :math:`^{\circ}`\ C, 180 rpm.
 #.
 Centrifuge.
 3000 rpm, 10 mins.

     * Centrifuge with the chiller centrifuge in Bilik Kultur Tisu 1.
-Each bucket can hold 1 50 mL centrifuge tube.
+Each bucket can only hold 1 50 mL centrifuge tube, therefore need to split the 1 L culture into multiple 50 mL centrifgue tube.
     * Remember to book the machine before use, and pre-cool at least 20 mins before use

 #.
 Decant supernatant.
 #.
 Wash pellet with PBS.

-    Although there are no problem using PBS for cell culture, it is best to prepare another PBS for bacteria work to reduce possibilities of contamination.
+    * Although there are no problem using PBS for cell culture, it is best to prepare another PBS for bacteria work to reduce possibilities of contamination.
+    * No fixed volume, use adequte anount of PBS.

 #.
+Resuspend pellet in PBS.
-Transfer suspension into 50 mL centrifuge tube.
+#.
+Transfer suspension into new 50 mL centrifuge tube.
 #.
 Centrifuge.
 #.
 Decant supernatant.
 #.
 Label the centrifuge tube.